Committed to Resolving Disputes Through ADR

 Mediating disputes including, but not limited to matters in:

 An informal and nonadversarial process whereby a neutral third person called a mediator acts to encourage and facilitate the resolution of a dispute between two or more parties.
 In mediation, decisionmaking authority rests with the parties.
 The role of the mediator includes, but is not limited to, assisting the parties in identifying issues, fostering joint problem solving, and exploring settlement alternatives.

 Elder mediation can assist families with issues such as caregiving for aging parents, safety and health concerns, family assets, and decisions regarding the the best place for parents to live.
 One of the core values of Elder mediation is the protection of the rights and integrity of seniors.
 Here are some articles that help to explain Elder mediation:

 Conflict in the workplace is common and completely normal, but business owners are not always aware of how it is affecting their bottom line.
 Our workshops are customized for your specific business and issues with conflict.
+This includes conflicts arising from a less inclusive environment.
 See some facts and figures below:

 Understanding Implicit Bias

 Basics of Inclusivity: How to Be an Ally

 Divisive Times Call for Decisive Measures